Skip to content

 Why is this bad?

 Not catching errors in a promise can cause hard to debug problems or missing handling of error conditions.
+In the worst case, unhandled promise rejections can cause your application to crash.

 Examples of incorrect code for this rule: